January 15, 2017 |

-- Protein foods including meats (red meat, poultry, and fish), eggs, peanut butter, nuts, cheese, cottage cheese
+- Protein foods including meats (red meat, poultry, and fish), eggs, peanut butter, nuts, cheese, cottage cheese and tofu.

-- Low starch vegetables including lettuce and other leafy vegetables, broccoli, cauliflower, celery, green and yellow
+- Low starch vegetables including lettuce and other leafy vegetables, broccoli, cauliflower, celery, green and yellow beans.

 Limit foods that are very high in added sugar such as candies, desserts, fruit drinks, regular soft drinks and other sugar-containing beverages.